What is an atom?

 2. Ionic Radius:

-- The ionic radius is the radius of an atom forming ionic bond or an ion.
+- The ionic radius is the radius of an atom forming an ionic bond or an ion.

 - The electrons and nucleus are restricted by the atomic bonds and due to this reason the ions or atoms don’t have a specific shape.

-- The measuring unit for the ionic radius are Armstrong(A0) or picometers(pm).
+- The measuring unit for the ionic radius is Armstrong(A0) or picometers(pm).
 The characteristic radius ranges from 30 – 200 pm.